justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

- # Used to always use +32G, but on last install, kept running low, 64 is overkill probably
+ # Used to always use +32G, but on last install, kept running low and I needed to clear cache more
+ and more, 64 is overkill probably
  Last sector: +64G

  # make partition 1 bootable